-Both of these reports conclude that the car driver's decision to make a left turn in front of an oncoming motorcycle a most common cause of collisions between motorcycles and vehicles.
-The driver cannot yield that causes the collision, but when the motorcyclist hits the vehicle, the insurance industry twists the statistics to imply that negligent motorcyclists cause most accidents.
+Both of these reports conclude that the car driver's decision to make a left turn in front of an oncoming motorcycle is the most common cause of collisions between motorcycles and vehicles.
+The driver cannot yield what causes the collision, but when the motorcyclist hits the vehicle, the insurance industry twists the statistics to imply that negligent motorcyclists cause most accidents.

-Hiring a pre-screened personal injury attorney who specializes in motorcycle accidents is paramount to your case's success.
-A good motorcycle accident lawyer will work hard to counter the misleading impressions and derogatory prejudices that work against motorcyclists seeking equal compensation for their injuries.
+Hiring a pre-screened accident lawyer is paramount to your case's success.
+A good Motorcycle Accident Attorney in Los Angeles will work hard to counter the misleading impressions and derogatory prejudices that work against motorcyclists seeking equal compensation for their injuries.
 They understand that drivers who refuse to share the road with motorcycles are generally responsible for motorcycle accidents.

 Motorcycle Accidents in California

-Studies confirm that when motorcycles crash, helmets, and durable garments minimize the risk to riders and passengers.
+Studies confirm that helmets and durable garments minimize the risk to riders and passengers when motorcycles crash.
 Sadly, no gear offers perfect protection against injury or death.